randall-coding/music-festival-gpt/blog/write-up.md

 ## Mission 2: Saving the Lineup

 What if we want to save the lineup and use it for later?
 For that, we'll need to use the `sys.write` tool.
-After we add the tool to our tools list we simply tell out script to write to a given filename as shown below:
+After we add the tool to our tools list we simply tell our script to write to a given filename as shown below:

 [*coachella.gpt*]
 ```